DenSinH/FuzzARM/README.md

 I think these ROMs should be very useful for debugging purposes, as they do not have any timing requirements, as mentioned above.
 If the ROM doesn't run _at all_ on your emulator, you should be able to copmare logs with established emulators like mGBA or Nanoboy Advance (though mGBA does not always pass apparently, VBA doesn't either).

+### The ROM in the repo:
+There is a ROM in the repo (`main.gba`).
+This ROM holds 10000 randomly generated tests for ARM/THUMB mode and all things it can possibly test.
+If you do not want to generate more ROMs yourself, you can simply download that one.

 ### Output:
 If you pass all tests, the ROM will display "End of testing" right away.
 If you fail any test, the ROM will hang on that test, and display the following things: